ivy-llc/ivy/docs/partial_source/deep_dive/3_function_wrapping.rst

 Each of these topics and each associated piece of logic added by :code:`_wrap_function` are covered in more detail in the next sections.
 For now, suffice it to say that :code:`_wrap_function` `does a quite lot`_

+**Round Up**

+This should have hopefully given you a good feel for how function wrapping is applied to functions in Ivy.

+If you're ever unsure of how best to proceed, please check out the discussions on the `repo <https://github.com/unifyai/ivy>`_ for FAQs, and reach out on `discord <https://discord.gg/ZVQdvbzNQJ>`_ if you have any questions!